aiven/devportal/docs/chm.rst

 You can find ClickHouse driver (and extra documentation, in case you need it) in ClickHouse driver for Metabase `gitHub repository <https://github.com/ClickHouse/metabase-clickhouse-driver>`_.

-Load the driver by going `to the latest release <https://github.com/ClickHouse/metabase-clickhouse-driver/releases>`_ and selecting **clickhouse.metabase-driver.jar** from the list of assets.
+Load the driver by going `to the latest release <https://github.com/ClickHouse/metabase-clickhouse-driver/releases>`_ and selecting ``clickhouse.metabase-driver.jar`` from the list of assets.

 .. image:: /images/tutorials/clickhouse-metabase/driver.gif
-   :alt: Animated gif showing loading the driver for ClickHouse Metabase from the GitHub page
+   :alt: Animated GIF showing loading the driver for ClickHouse Metabase from the GitHub page

 Add this file to the folder that you mounted in the previous step.
 This will allow Metabase to access ClickHouse driver and therefore work with ClickHouse data.

-Step 4.
-Starting metabase
+Starting Metabase
 ----------------------------------

 Time to start Metabase!
-If you used the default ports when running the container, go to *http://localhost:3000/*, if you used a different port, adjust it accordingly.
+If you used the default ports when running the container, go to ``http://localhost:3000``, if you used a different port, adjust it accordingly.

 The first time you open Metabase, it will ask you several questions.
 Remember the email and password you enter, they are needed for logins.
 Skip adding data, we'll do it separately in the next step

 .. image:: /images/tutorials/clickhouse-metabase/start.gif
-   :alt: Animated gif showing the setup form of Metabase
+   :alt: Animated GIF showing the setup form of Metabase

-Step 5.
 Connecting to ClickHouse
 ----------------------------------

 In order to connect to ClickHouse server you need to add a database to Metabase and provide all necessary credentials for access.
 To add a database, click on **Add your own data**, this will navigate you to *Add Database* form.